What Is OEM Analytics?

 What if you could charge monthly or yearly for service plans on your machines?
 In those plans, you can include spare parts, tooling consumables, and regular maintenance.

-Using OEM Analytics, you can easily create the types of service plans, increase revenue and deliver value to your customers.
+Using OEM Analytics, you can easily create the types of service plans, increase revenue, and deliver value to your customers.

-You can look at machine health in real time, automatically create service tickets and orders to send a tech on site or for customer service to call and check on a machine.
+You can look at machine health in real-time, automatically create service tickets and orders to send a tech on-site, or for customer service to call and check on a machine.

-There is also a lot of talk about using Artificial Intelligence and Machine Learning to predict failure of machines.
+There is also a lot of talk about using Artificial Intelligence and Machine Learning to predict the failure of machines.

 The companies that are best positioned to actually do this are the OEMs.
 They have enough data from enough machines to understand and predict failures.